22soulfan/WhirlyOS/README.md

 You can build your own WhirlyOS ISO if you want to, and you can base them on any Linux distro.
 You just need the following tools:

-- A Linux distribution (choose those based on Ubuntu or Debian) or Windows Subsystem for Linux (if on Windows 10/11)
+- A Linux distribution (choose those based on Ubuntu or Debian) or Windows Subsystem for Linux and WSLg (if on Windows 10/11)
 - Cubic (Custom Ubuntu ISO Creator)
 - Any Linux ISO (use the latest version for security)